 Real Help is Free!

-Scammers make promises that they can’t keep, such as guaranteeing to “save” your home or lower your mortgage, usually for a fee, often pretending that they have direct contact with your mortgage servicer – which they do not.
+Foreclosure rescue and mortgage modification scams are a growing problem that could cost you thousands of dollars – or even your home.
+Scammers often make promises that they can’t keep, such as guaranteeing to “save” your home or lower your mortgage, usually for a fee, often pretending that they have direct contact with your mortgage servicer.

 Tips to Avoid Scams:

 Homeowners struggling with their mortgage payments should beware of con artists and scams that promise to save their homes and lower their mortgage debt or payments.
 If you are struggling to pay your mortgage, keep the following tips in mind: